nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Highlights:

-- misunderstood the onscreen instructions "Look Here" to mean 'peer into this part of the device' rather than 'direct your gaze to this point'
+- mistook the onscreen instructions "Look Here →" to mean 'peer into this part of the device' rather than 'direct your gaze toward the lens'
 - later admitted to providing a 'junk email account' when asked for an email address
 - later admitted initially mistook the device for a wall-mounted hand dryer (like those you find in public restrooms)